 Learn to inform, motivate, engage, and entertain an audience through visual communication.
 Train for careers in marketing, communication, advertising and related design fields.

-Marissa Collins received a certificate of completion in the graphic design sequence in June of 2010.
-"I don't consider myself an artist," she said, "but I am visually creative.
+"I don't consider myself an artist," said Marissa Collins, a former WVC Graphic Design student, "but I am visually creative.
 This class not only opened my mind to different ways of implementing that creativity, but it also taught me how to do so for a real client.
 I recently presented a set of logo designs to CEOs of a new health-care clinic, and I was confident because the graphic design series prepared me for every step in the process."

 Instructor David Hampton continues to be Collins' teacher and mentor after graduation.
 "What he teaches cannot be learned in a textbook," she said.
 "He pushes you to think for yourself, express your individual creativity, and confidently explain your way of thinking."

 Collins completed a degree in business from WSU and now works at Numerica Performing Arts Center.

 1300 Fifth Street, Wenatchee, WA 98801 Phone: (509) 682-6800